 Choosing to share information

-If we're concerned about your or someone else’s safety, we may need to break your confidentiality.
+If we're concerned about your or someone else’s safety, we may need to share information to keep someone safe.
 Wherever possible we will talk to you about this before it happens.

 For services that offer drug and alcohol treatment and support

 With your consent, we share anonymous information about you to show the impact our services are having.
 Public Health England collects this information on a database known as the National Drug Treatment Monitoring System (NDTMS).
 You can find more information about this via your service, or in this Public Health England document.
 (PDF)

 If we are providing medication as part of your support from our services, we will seek your consent to do this.
 This means we'll tell you about all the possible consequences.
 This includes potential risks, benefits and side effects.
 Our doctors and nurses will have conversations with you that will ensure you have the information you need to make an informed decision about your medication options.